 We welcome the submission of clear, interesting and helpful pieces directed toward business users, software developers, localization managers, translators, and others interested in multilingual issues.
 We encourage interested parties to query email@example.com; full-length, already-written, previously unpublished and non-promotional articles may also be considered.
 For a stylesheet sample, visit our editorial stylesheet page.

 We publish the following types of editorial content:

-These should be submitted for a specific issue according to our 2014 editorial calendar.
+These should be submitted for a specific issue according to our 2014 editorial calendar and 2015 editorial calendar.
 They should range from about 1,500 to 3,500 words in length.
 Focuses typically are either on a hot localization topic, a geographic region or a language.
 Suggestions for future focus topics are welcome.

 We publish several focus articles per issue.

 Also 1,500 to 3,500 words in length, these can be on any language industry-related topic.
 As with Focus articles, they should offer background facts, insights and specific examples, and be easily understood by readers who may not have a working knowledge of the subject material.

 We sometimes publish case studies, but always from client rather than vendor perspectives.
 If you have a tool that you have seen a company use successfully, and wish to publicize this, you might consider contacting our advertising department.

 We publish a few general articles every issue.

 Reviews of books or products should range from approximately 700 to 3,000 words.
 Product reviews should provide basic information about the product or book, delineate its main or unique features and evaluate its usefulness.
 The review should address or discuss (1) the product's technical requirements (operating systems, hardware and so on); (2) a comparative analysis with other products if applicable or appropriate; (3) a target group who would find the product useful and (4) the writer's evaluation of the product.
 Graphics should be included.